m0sc0/EX280/P7/README.md

 ### Role-based access control (RBAC)
 ```
 admin:            A project manager.
 If used in a local binding, an admin has rights to view any resource in the project and modify any resource in the project except for quota.
-self-provisioner: A user that can create their own projects.
+* self-provisioner: A user that can create their own projects.
-cluster-admin:    A super-user that can perform any action in any project.
+* cluster-admin:    A super-user that can perform any action in any project.
 When bound to a user with a local binding, they have full control over quota and every action on every resource in the project.

 basic-user: 	  A user that can get basic information about projects and users.
 cluster-status:   A user that can get basic cluster status information.
 edit:             A user that can modify most objects in a project but does not have the power to view or modify roles or bindings.
 view: 		  A user who cannot make any modifications, but can see most objects in a project.
 They cannot view or modify roles or bindings.

+* only this can create projects
 ```

 oc get clusterrolebindings |grep self